ilkkamtk/mpjkk/Week3/l6-scss.md

     - to see the changes run `npm run watch-css`
         - this will compile scss to css and create `css/main.css`
         - remember to refresh the browser
-4. Upload to shell.metropolia.fi and submit a link to Tuubi
+4. Upload to shell.metropolia.fi and submit a link to Trello

 ## Customizing Bootstrap
 - [Customization options](http://v4-alpha.getbootstrap.com/getting-started/options/#content)